nastyapetrunia/Regression_on_the_tabular_data/README.md

 Column 8 actually has only two unique values: 0 and 1

 ## Feature Importance and Regression Model
 Feature elimination can actually be quite tricky.
-Removing any data from dataset needs to be done very carefully, ecpesially considering the fact that actual features' natrue in unknown.
+Removing any data from dataset needs to be done very carefully, ecpesially considering the fact that actual features' natrue is unknown.
 &nbsp;

 An XGBoost model was built to examine feature importance.